silverstripe/silverstripe-session-manager/README.md

   logout_across_devices: true
 ```

-Read [Saved User Logins](https://docs.silverstripe.org/en/4/developer_guides/security/member/#saved-user-logins) to learn how to configure the "remember me" feature for your members.
+Read [Saved User Logins](https://docs.silverstripe.org/en/4/developer_guides/security/member/#saved-user-logins) to learn how to configure the "Keep me signed in" feature for your members.

 ### Session timeout

-Non-persisted login sessions (those where the member hasn’t ticked “remember me”) should expire after a period of inactivity, so that they’re removed from the list of active sessions even if the member closes their browser without completing the “log out” action.
+Non-persisted login sessions (those where the member hasn’t ticked "Keep me signed in") should expire after a period of inactivity, so that they’re removed from the list of active sessions even if the member closes their browser without completing the “log out” action.
 The length of time before expiry matches the `SilverStripe\Control\Session.timeout` value if one is set, otherwise falling back to a default of one hour.
 This default can be changed via the following config setting:

 ```yml
 SilverStripe\SessionManager\Models\LoginSession: